-8. Cellucor COR Performance Creatine
+8. Cellucor COR-Performance Creatine

 It also has Cinnulin PF, cinnamon bark extract at 125mg.
 Cinnamon has been shown to have positive effects on blood glucose levels – i.e. lowering them, and it can help increase the absorption of creatine without you needing to eat simple carbs with your supplement.
-This can help you stick to your macro goals and maximise your diet to suit what you want to achieve.
+This can help you stick to your macro goals and maximize your diet to suit what you want to achieve.